chenwt/bioinformatics/README.md

 ## Open Science

 I share codes used in this research to encourage transparency, reproducibility, and collaboration.
 Please feel free to contribute to and collaborate on this project!
-In this repository, you can find the following subdirectories:
+In this repository, you can find the following directories:

-* **Corpus**: codes to download a large number of open access articles from Europe PMC (https://europepmc.org).
-A `Python` script is used to generate a list of commands that use `getpapers` from ContentMine.
+* **Corpus**: A `Python` script is used to generate a list of commands that use `getpapers` from ContentMine.
 Please install `Python` (https://www.python.org/) and `getpapers` (https://github.com/ContentMine/getpapers/).
+Generated codes download open access articles from Europe PMC (https://europepmc.org).
+A subdirectory **RNAseq** includes manuscripts with a keyword "RNAseq".
-* **Rscript**: codes to read in XML manuscript files and scan for search terms.
+* **Rscript**: R codes to read in XML manuscript files and scan for search terms.
 Currently, its search and count methods do not account for the context.
 Beyond installing `R` (https://www.r-project.org/), please see source codes for dependencies.
 * **SoftwareList**: a list of bioinformatics software packages from Wikipedia (https://en.wikipedia.org/wiki/List_of_RNA-Seq_bioinformatics_tools).
 I'm seeking ways to automatically generate this list and/or to be more comprehensive/specific.

 These codes may contain errors or pose security risks to your systems.
 As always, these are provided without warranty of any kind, implied or explicit.